NWebsec/Docs/source/nwebsec/Configuring-csp.rst

 Content-Security-Policy (CSP) provides a safety net for injection attacks by specifying a whitelist from where various content in a webpage can be loaded from.

-If you're unfamiliar with CSP you should read [An Introduction to Content Security Policy](http://www.html5rocks.com/en/tutorials/security/content-security-policy/) by Mike West, one of the Chrome developers.
-You'll also find information about CSP on the [Mozilla Developer Network](https://developer.mozilla.org/en-US/docs/Security/CSP).
+If you're unfamiliar with CSP you should read `An Introduction to Content Security Policy <http://www.html5rocks.com/en/tutorials/security/content-security-policy/>`_ by Mike West, one of the Chrome developers.
+You'll also find information about CSP on the `Mozilla Developer Network <https://developer.mozilla.org/en-US/docs/Security/CSP>`_.

 At the time of writing, CSP 1.0 is supported by most major browsers (Opera/Chrome/Firefox/Safari).
-Internet Explorer CSP support is lacking for now, but they're [working on it](https://status.modern.ie/contentsecuritypolicy?term=content).
+Internet Explorer CSP support is lacking for now, but they're `working on it <https://status.modern.ie/contentsecuritypolicy?term=content>`_.

 Chrome and Firefox have partial support for CSP Level 2.